Lotus-King-Research/In-Three-Dimensions/README.md

   </a>
 </p>

-<p align="center"> <b>In Three Dimensions</b> is a discovery project focused on identifying and standardizing key workflows for representing the rich Tibetan iconography across a variety of VR, AR, printing, and other 3D applications.
+<p align="center"> <b>In Three Dimensions</b> is a discovery project focused on identifying and standardizing key workflows for representing the rich Tibetan iconography tradition across VR, AR, printing, and other 3D applications.
 </p>

 <hr>